Loading…

 Liz Rice

-Chief Open Source Officer, Isovalent @ Cisco
+Chief Open Source Officer, Isovalent, now part of Cisco

-Liz Rice is Chief Open Source Officer with eBPF specialists Isovalent, creators of the Cilium project.
-She was chair of the CNCF's Technical Oversight Committee 2019-2022, and Co-Chair of KubeCon + CloudNativeCon in 2018.
-She is also the author of Container Security, published by...
+Liz Rice is Chief Open Source Officer at Isovalent, the creators of the Cilium project, and now part of Cisco.
+Currently on the boards of the CNCF and OpenUK, she was chair of the CNCF's Technical Oversight Committee 2019-2022, and Co-Chair of KubeCon + CloudNativeCon in 2018.
+She...
 Read More →

 avatar for Hemanth Malla